 A man that takes his mustache grooming seriously.
 Even if that isn’t you, it’s just a cool tool to have to hand in any case.
 A surprisingly masculine addition to any bathroom drawer.

-Combing it regularly will train the mustache hair to lay the way you want it to.
+Combing it regularly will guide the mustache hair to lay the way you want it to.
 In general, this will be downward and to the sides on each end.
 You want it neat and flat, with those pesky bristles away from the mouth.

 You could start by combing each half of the mustache downward.
-After this, part the mustache at the middle using the comb.
+After this, part the mustache in the middle using the comb.
 Comb out to one side, before repeating this on the other half of the mustache.

 Although this will work for most people, the direction in which you comb will be a decision you’ll come to after experimentation and with experience.